Neyman's C(\alpha) Test for Unobserved Heterogeneity: The test for unobserved parameter heterogeneity

 The advantage of establishing the limit experiment is several fold.
 First, the limit experiment is often easier to analyze than the original sequence of models.
 Second, the limit experiment provides a bound for the optimal estimation (in terms of lower bound on the asymptotic variance) or testing procedure (in terms of upper bound on the asymptotic power) one could achieve in the original model.
-Third, by \possessivecite{vdv91}'s asymptotic representation theory, the optimal procedure found for the limit experiment can be matched to a sequence of statistics in the original experiment and they preserve the identical asymptotic behavior.
-We will show below that the optimal test statistic found in the Gaussian shift limit experiment is matched by the $C(\alpha)$ test for the heterogeneity test problems.
-We will first focus on the scalar case, leaving the multi-dimensional case to a separate discussion. \\
+Third, by the asymptotic representation theory (\citeasnoun[Chapter 9]{vdv98}), any sequence of statistics that converges in the original experiment can be matched in the limit experiment and they share identical asymptotic behavior.
+We will show in particular that the $C(\alpha)$ test statistics is matched with the optimal testing procedure in the Gaussian shift limit experiment, hence establishing its optimality.
+We first focus on the scalar case, leaving the multi-dimensional case to a separate discussion. \\

 \begin{theorem} Let $\mathcal{E}_{n}$ be a sequence of experiments based on i.i.d. random variables $(X_{1}, \dots, X_{n})$ with joint distribution $P_{n, \xi_{n}, \theta_{n}}$ on the sample space $(\mathcal{X}_{n}, \mathcal{A}_{n})$.
 We further index the sequence of experiment by $t =(\delta_{1}^{2}, \delta_{2}^\top)^\top \in \mathbb{R}_{+} \times \mathbb{R}^{p}$.
 The log-likelihood ratio of the sequence of models satisfies,